ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 #### Step 1

-Remove RealtimeSDK.framework from the Frameworks folder
+Remove VcsRealtimeSdk.framework from the Frameworks folder

 #### Step 2